Pantry & DIY

 1. Prepare the Garlic

-Peel your garlic cloves.
-Do not chop them.
+You need to peel your garlic cloves, but do not chop them.
 Instead, give them a light crush with the flat side of a knife.
 This releases a small amount of garlic juice (allicin), which kickstarts the fermentation.

 2. Combine